Windows Information Protection | WIP Learn with Joy Part #1 | Intune

 Python is not added to either Protected App or Exempt App list of the enforced WIP policy – the context of Python instance when executed is Personal.

-As such when I try execute the scripts, it will be able to execute script1.py which is personal but will get an error when executing script2.py which is WIP protected as it will be unable to open the file.
+As such, when I try to execute the scripts, it will be able to execute script1.py, which is personal, but will get an error when executing script2.py, which is WIP protected, as it cannot open the file.

 Whitelist applications from the policy – Publisher Info or AppLocker XML